 Donated services are reported as contributions when the services (a) create or enhance non-financial assets or (b) would be purchased if they had not been provided by contribution, require specialized skills, and are provided by individuals possessing those skills.
 Donated goods, if significant, are included in support at fair value.
-During year ended December 31, 2018, the Federation recorded no donated goods or services.
+During the year ended December 31, 2019, the Federation recorded \$3,000 of donated vehicle.
+No other contributed services or donated goods were recorded.